 After your operation, your doctor will give you two magnets and accessories.
-The magnets contain a high-power magnet that is surrounded by a plastic casing in the shape of a watch.
-With normal use, they should remain powerful for approximately 3 years.
+The magnets contain a highpower magnet that is surrounded by a plastic casing in the shape of a watch.
+With normal use, they should remain powerful for approximately 3 years affect pacemaker function and could change the pacing rate.
+Do not place the magnet over a defibrillator (sometimes called ICD) since it could turn the device OFF

 Keep magnet with you - Always carry the magnet with you.
-Show your family members or caregivers how to use it.
+Show your family members or caregivers how to use it